 Finally, by using a combination of all the tools not only will your shoes thank you but so will your brushes.
 Using the correct one for each job will stop them from getting worn down over time which can happen if they’re cleaning materials they shouldn’t be.

-Don’t forget to keep updated the rest of the videos in our fortnightly-updated Cleaning Series.
+Don’t forget to stay updated on more guides/videos from our Cleaning Series.